AbhishekMankame/snake_game_ai/README.md

 # snake_game_ai
-Building an AI to play the snake game using Reinforcement Learning
+Building an AI algorithm to play the snake game using Reinforcement Learning